Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Security and Trust

 \textbf{Multiple parties.} When an agent interacts with multiple specific parties, it can hold multiple attestations with different \texttt{aud} values---one per relationship.
 Alternatively, agents with broad interaction patterns should use a general attestation (no \texttt{aud}) for routine operations and request audience-restricted attestations only for sensitive interactions.

 \textbf{Verification behavior.} If \texttt{aud} is present in the attestation, the verifier \emph{must} match: a verifier not named in \texttt{aud} rejects the attestation.
 If \texttt{aud} is absent, any verifier accepts the attestation (subject to other claim checks).
-This asymmetry ensures that audience restriction is opt-in per attestation while remaining invisible to general-purpose verification flows.
+This asymmetry makes audience restriction opt-in per attestation.
+A general verification call without explicit audience context rejects an audience-restricted token.